 Alright, the maraca and sombrero may be a bit of a stretch but the 30 minutes or less part is true!
-It is my go-to meal for an “easy” dinner and I love to bring a taco feast to friends and neighbors who just had a baby.
-What a fun surprise it is to show up with a delicious Mexican spread rather than a lasagna.
-Although… don’t get me wrong… I can take down some delicious lasagna.
+It is my go-to meal for an “easy” dinner and I love to bring a taco feast to friends and neighbors who just had a baby or who are going through a rough patch.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at absolutely no cost to you.
 Woo hoo!
 Thanks and enjoy!